Markov partitions for toral $\mathbb{Z}^2$-rotations featuring Jeandel-Rao Wang shift and model sets: Introduction

 Since a Wang shift is a shift of finite type, the equality $\Xcal_{\Pcal_\U,R_\U}=\Omega_\U$ implies that $\Pcal_\U$ is a Markov partition (see Definition~\ref{def:Markov}) for the $\Z^2$-action $R_\U$.
 Note that Markov partitions ``\textit{remained abstract objects for a long time}'' \cite[\S 7.1]{MR1970385}.
 Explicit constructions of Markov partitions were originally given for hyperbolic automorphisms of the torus, see \cite{MR0257315,MR1477538}.
 More recent references relate Markov partitions with arithmetics \cite{MR1619562,Kenyon-HDR}, algebraic numbers \cite{MR2806687} and numeration systems \cite{MR1615950}.

 The link between aperiodic order and cut and project schemes (Definition~\ref{def:CPS}) and model sets (Definition~\ref{def:model-set}) is not new.
 In one dimension, the fact that Sturmian sequences are codings of rotations implies that they can be seen as model sets of cut and project schemes, see \cite{MR2192233,MR3136260}.
 Since the contribution of N.~G.~de~Bruijn \cite{MR609465}, we know that Penrose tilings are obtained as the projection of discrete surfaces in a 5-dimensional space onto a 2-dimensional plane.
 Other typical examples include Ammann-Beenker tilings \cite{bedaride_ammannbeenker_2013} and Taylor-Socolar aperiodic hexagonal tilings for which Lee and Moody gave a description in terms of model sets \cite{MR3041974}.
 Likewise, a consequence of Theorem~\ref{thm:JR-max-equi-factor} and Theorem~\ref{thm:OmegaU-partition} is a description of the two aperiodic Wang shifts $\Omega_0$ and $\Omega_\U$ with cut and project schemes.
 More precisely, we show that the occurrences of patterns in the two Wang shifts are regular model sets.
+Definitions of generic and singular configurations is in Section~\ref{sec:one-to-one-map} and definitions of regular, generic and singular models sets can be found in Section~\ref{sec:CPS}.

-\statementTheoremIII{ For every Jeandel-Rao configuration $w\in \Xcal_{\Pcal_0,R_0}\subsetneq\Omega_0$, the set $Q\subseteq\Z^2$ of occurrences of a pattern in $w$ is a regular model set.
-If $w$ is a generic (resp.~singular) configuration, then $Q$ is a generic (resp.~singular) model set. } \begin{theoremPourIntro} \statementTheoremIII \end{theoremPourIntro}
+\begin{theorem} There exists a cut and project scheme such that for every Jeandel-Rao configuration $w\in \Xcal_{\Pcal_0,R_0}\subsetneq\Omega_0$, the set $Q\subseteq\Z^2$ of occurrences of a pattern in $w$ is a regular model set.
+If $w$ is a generic (resp.~singular) configuration, then $Q$ is a generic (resp.~singular) model set. \end{theorem}

 We prove the same result for the Wang shift $\Omega_\U$ (see Theorem~\ref{thm:OmegaU-is-model-set}).
 As opposed to the Kari-Culik Wang shift, for which a minimal subsystem is related to a dynamical system on $p$-adic numbers \cite{MR3668002}, windows used for the cut and project schemes are Euclidean.